 Lauterbrunnen is hiker’s paradise.
 Boasting an astounding 72 waterfalls, it is also one of the busiest train stations in Switzerland as it is one of two stops where everyone wanting to visit Jungfraujoch must change their train for an onward and return journey.

-Walking along the main road, smoke emerges from the chimneys of chalets that dot the landscape, giving a false sense of warmth on a cloudy day, and trains serpentine though the hilly areas forming a pretty picture.
-The Alps on the other hand are melancholic as they rise suddenly and majestically breaking the monotony of the green and brown that cover the flatter sections.
+Walking along the main road, smoke emerges from the chimneys of chalets that dot the landscape, giving a false sense of warmth on a cloudy day, and trains serpentine through the hilly areas forming a pretty picture.
+The Alps, on the other hand, are melancholic as they rise suddenly and majestically breaking the monotony of the green and brown that cover the flatter sections.

-On a bright sunny day, you can hike half way up the Staubbach Falls for scenic views of the valley, but the real fun is when it has rained and the Falls are at their thundering best, the same hike leaves you wet and revitalized with watery excitement.
-This hike, getting drenched en-route, remains one of the highlights of our entire trip for me and my daughter.
+On a bright sunny day, you can hike half way up the Staubbach Falls for scenic views of the valley, but the real fun is when it has rained, and the Falls are at their thundering best, the same hike leaves you wet and revitalised with watery excitement.
+This hike, getting drenched en-route, remains one of the highlights of our entire trip for my daughter and me.

 A short walk further down from the falls is Camping Jungfrau.
-It’s what you would call a five star camping ground.
-Not exactly “glamping” – where camping takes on a luxurious turn – Camping Jungfrau is acres of land that has been converted to suit the needs of any kind of camper; bring your campervan and park it, pitch your own tents and rough it out, there are hostel facilities for big groups, and chalets of different sizes for a little bit more space and comfort.
+It’s what you would call a five-star camping ground.
+Not precisely “glamping” – where camping takes on a luxurious turn – Camping Jungfrau is acres of land that has been converted to suit the needs of any kind of camper.
+Bring your campervan and park it, pitch your own tents and rough it out, there are hostel facilities for big groups and chalets of different sizes for a little bit more space and comfort.

-Camping Jungfrau is one of the most popular grounds in the region and because of that it is essential that you book with them well in advance.
-We tried to upgrade our motor home to one of the chalets but couldn’t as all were already booked.
-The staff at Camping Jungfrau – which is run by an elderly and very active couple – is extremely friendly and always ready to help.
+Camping Jungfrau is one of the most famous grounds in the region, and because of that, it is essential that you book with them well in advance.
+We tried to upgrade our motorhome to one of the chalets but couldn’t as all were already booked.
+The staff at Camping Jungfrau – which is run by an elderly and very active couple – is amicable and always ready to help.
 Besides the basic free Wi-Fi available across the grounds, they have also collaborated with local establishments – such as the iconic Lauterbrunnen Public Swimming Pool – to give discounts to their guests.

 Owing to the popularity of Camping Jungfrau the restaurant gets crowded for dinner.
-While reservation is recommended we lucked out on finding a table as we reached there much before the late night crowds descended upon it.
+While a reservation is recommended, we lucked out on finding a table as we reached there much before the late night crowds descended upon it.

-However, the bareness of the restaurant didn’t last long and it got busy really fast.
-The service, as we had experienced earlier at Restaurant Whymper Stube in Zermatt, was extremely relaxed.
+However, the bareness of the restaurant didn’t last long, and it got busy really fast.
+The service, as we had experienced earlier at Restaurant Whymper Stube in Zermatt, was incredibly relaxed.
 It felt like everything had a pre-determined time for its arrival and nothing could accelerate it.
 From being assigned a table, to ordering the food, having it served, and finally waiting almost twenty minutes for the bill before being told that we had to go to the cashier to pay, we spent more time waiting than eating.
-I came to realize that this laidback attitude is just how this are in this part of Switzerland and soon enough one gets used to it.
+I came to realise that this laidback attitude is just how things are in this part of Switzerland, and soon enough one gets used to it.

-Rösti is a pan fried, shredded potato disc like patty that is topped with various vegetables, meats, and a runny egg on top.
-Full of flavours and wholeheartedly warming for a rainy day, it is quite a heavy meal, but enjoyable and simple at the same time when done right.
-While my favourite of the Swiss specialties remains to be Raclette – who can beat the drama of scraping off gooey cheese – a Rösti is definitely a must have.
+Rösti is a pan-fried, shredded potato disc like patty that is topped with various vegetables, meats, and a runny egg on top.
+Full of flavours and wholeheartedly warming for a rainy day, it is quite a heavy meal, but enjoyable and straightforward at the same time when done right.
+While my favourite of the Swiss specialities remains to be Raclette – who can beat the drama of scraping off gooey cheese – a Rösti is definitely a must-have.

 Lauterbrunnen has a lot to offer for the adventurous.
-One of my biggest regrets was missing out on Trümmelbach Falls where a set of 10 glacier waterfalls combine to form a beautiful unusual sight, but then traveling with children results in making a few sacrifices.
+One of my biggest regrets was missing out on Trümmelbach Falls where a set of 10 glacier waterfalls combine to form a beautiful, unusual sight, but then travelling with children results in making a few sacrifices.

 There is a certain magnetism that pulls everyone to this part of Switzerland.
-Living in Lauterbrunnen is exhilarating as it mixes up beautiful places of interest with simplicity of village life making it a unique destination that every traveler will cherish for the rest of their lives.
+Living in Lauterbrunnen is exhilarating as it mixes up beautiful places of interest with the simplicity of village life making it a unique destination that every traveller will cherish for the rest of their lives.